marko-knoebl/slides/src/sections/react-with-hooks/10-jsx-in-detail-en.md

 ## CSS modules

 When using create-react-app CSS modules are preconfigured.
-They allow using CSS class names that are guaranteed to be unique.
+They allow using CSS class names that are guaranteed to be unique across CSS files.

 ```js
 import styles from './TodoItem.module.css';